Skip to main content

 - FBI Records: The Vault.

 Thousands of documents from FBI investigations digitized as a result of Freedom of Information and Privacy Act (FOIPA) requests.

 - Foreign Relations of the United States, by the U.S. State Department.

 This series of hundreds of volumes contains official documents from Presidential libraries, the Dept. of State, Defence, National Security Council, CIA, Agency for International Development and others, as well as the private papers of individuals involved with formulating U.S. foreign policy.

 - 1936 to present: JX 233 .A35 Stacks

 - The Public Papers of the Presidents of the United States: Containing the Public Messages, Speeches, and Statements of the President, by the Office of the Federal Register, National Archives and Records Administration.

 - 1932/33 to the present: J 80 .A283 Stacks

 Each volume contains the papers and speeches that were issued by the Office of the Press Secretary at the time.

 A search engine and portal for U.S. government science information.
-Searches over 45 databases and over 2,000 web sites from 14 U.S. federal agencies.
+Searches over 60 databases and over 2,200 websites from U.S. federal agencies.